Family Issues

 In essence, being in a couple or family creates both the perfect storm for resurrecting unprocessed grief, sadness and trauma, as well as the perfect environment to work through our past and stop the transmission of multi-generational trauma.

-There are also two gender specific issues that come up often that warrant attention under the topic of family issues:
+There are also two gender-specific issues that come up often, which warrant attention under the topic of family issues:

 Men are in crisis.
 They have lost much of their identity and it is causing huge emotional psychological and relational difficulties.

 Where is the evidence for this crisis?
-Suicide is now the leading cause of death amongst males between 20 and 34 years of age; male suicide rates that in 1981 made up 63% of all such deaths, now account for 78% across the UK; and whilst female suicide rates have halved since 1981, male rates have increased.
+Suicide is now the leading cause of death amongst males between twenty and thirty-four years of age; male suicide rates that in 1981 made up 63% of all such deaths, now account for 78% across the UK; and whilst female suicide rates have halved since 1981, male rates have increased.

 The reasons for these grim statistics are multi-fold and certainly not solely due to social changes and developments around equality.
 Culture plays a strong role too whereby evidence suggests that men, and particularly those from British backgrounds, or culturally influenced by Britain, such as Australia, can find coming to talk to someone about their problems tantamount to betrayal of their gender.
 Men in the UK are still culturally expected to ‘suck it up’, get on with it, provide for the family and not have feelings.
 As a result, men will often hit absolute rock bottom before reaching out for support.